nens/threedi-docs/source/h_computational_grid.rst

      - source_table
      - text
      - \-
-     - For flowlines generated from 1D objects: the table in which this object is described.
+     - Name of the layer in the schematisation database from which this flowline was generated.
    * - Source table ID
      - source_table_id
      - integer
      - \-
-     - For flowlines generated from 1D objects: the ID of the table in which this object is described.
+     - The ID of the feature in the schematisation database layer from which this flowline was generated.
    * - Invert level of the start point
      - invert_level_start_point
      - decimal number
      - m MSL
-     - If the flowline belongs to a 1D object: the invert level of the start point of the object.
+     - Invert level of the start point of the object.
    * - Invert level of the end point
      - invert_level_end_point
      - decimal number
      - m MSL
-     - If the flowline belongs to a 1D object: the invert level of the end point of the object.
+     - Invert level of the end point of the object.
    * - Exchange level
      - exchange_level
      - decimal number
      - m MSL
-     - If the flowline belongs to a 1D object: the exchange level of the object.
+     - Water only flows through this flowline if the water level in either the start node or the end node exceeds the exchange level.
    * - Start calculation node ID
      - calculation_node_id_start
      - integer
      - \-
-     - ID of the calculation node that coincides with the starting point of the flowline.
+     - ID of the calculation node at the start of the flowline.
    * - End calculation node ID
      - calculation_node_id_end
      - integer
      - \-
-     - ID of the calculation node that coincides with the end point of the flowline.
+     - ID of the calculation node at the end of the flowline.
    * - Sewerage
      - sewerage
      - boolean
      - \-
-     - If set to 'true': flowline belongs to a sewerage object.
+     - *True* if flowline belongs to a sewerage object.
+Used for visualisation and administrative purposes only.
    * - Sewerage type
      - sewerage_type
      - integer